joeyvanlierop/xkcdbot/README.md

 ### Running the bot

+* From the base directory run:

+        python3 -m bot.bot

+### Running the tests

-* Navigate to boy.py and run:
+* From the base directory run:

-        python3 bot.py
+        python3 -m unittest discover

 ### Start automatically at reboot